-- With the scan tool on the Code Retrieval screen, press and release the M button.

-- The Main Menu displays.

-- - The Battery/Alternator Monitor Menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Battery Monitor, then press the ENTER

-button.

-- 4. When the battery check is complete, a results screen displays the current Battery Voltage, and indicates whether or not the voltage is within acceptable limits.
-The System Status LEDs provide a PASS/FAIL indication, as follows:

-- Green = PASS

-- Yellow = Caution/LOW

-- Red = FAIL
+- With the scan tool on the Code Retrieval screen, press and release the M button. - The Main Menu displays. - - The Battery/Alternator Monitor Menu displays. - 4.
+When the battery check is complete, a results screen displays the current Battery Voltage, and indicates whether or not the voltage is within acceptable limits.
+The System Status LEDs provide a PASS/FAIL indication, as follows: - Green = PASS - Yellow = Caution/LOW - Red = FAIL - - To return to the Main Menu, press the M button.

-- - If you do not wish to perform an alternator check at this time, use the UP and DOWN buttons, as necessary, to highlight No, then press the ENTER button.

-- To return to the Main Menu, press the M button.